 It boils down to strength of connections allowing brands to monetise across an increased number of touch points, leaving it less exposed to the uncertainties of an ad market stacked against the original, quality producers of content.

 In order to achieve this, they need to do a few things well, including:

-1. A ruthless focus on building relationships of trust with consumers around prime interests
+1. Building strong vertical (special interest) brands with a ruthless focus on building relationships of trust with consumers around prime interests

 2. Providing consumers with opportunities to connect around, express and revel in their passions